swt30/thesis/chapters/04-heating/04-heating.md

 With knowledge of the host star and the planet's orbit, this is an easily calculable value.

 To summarise, in this chapter I have proposed and assessed updated models for heated watery planets with adiabatic interiors and two-stream atmospheres.
-The model includes parameters that control the degree of internal heating, and changes to these parameters affect I have assessed whether this model is suitable for understanding the radial change of such planets when they are heated.
+The model includes parameters that control the degree of internal heating, and changes to these parameters affect the radius of these heated planets.
+I have assessed whether this model is suitable for understanding the radial change of such planets when they are heated.
-Based on the features of the solutions I see, I argue that this is indeed the case.
+Based on the features of the solutions I see, I argue that this is indeed the case, and that such models may be useful.

-> TODO: Section on Earth's energy budget?

-> TODO: Compare to tidal heating models?
+The remainder of this dissertation deals with applications of these models.
+In the next chapter, I examine the phase structures of these heated planets and assess whether migration could significantly change their size.
+And I wrap up with an application of my model code to a super-Earth with a possible watery layer.